LohremYpsum/cryptotracker-revisited/README.md

+# Cryptotracker revised

+An updated and cleaner Version of my previous CryptoTracker from last year.
+Used TechStack is in the Description below:

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.